OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaDeviceTimeManager.rst

     .. cpp:function:: OcaStatus SetDeviceTimeNTP(OcaTimeNTP DeviceTime)

         Sets device time-of-day clock in NTP format.
-Return value indicates whether value was successfully set.
-Not available if a time source is identified in property CurrentDeviceTimeSource.
-This method is optional and deprecated.
+Not available if a time source is identified in property CurrentDeviceTimeSource. **Deprecated** in version 3 of this class.

         This method has id ``3.2``.